jdc-cunningham/puppeteer-finance-balance-automation/google-spreadsheet-api/README.md

 ### About
 This is how you fill in some spreadsheet's columns.

-### Need oAuth
+### This uses service accounts
-Go to this [page](https://developers.google.com/sheets/api/quickstart/nodejs) to setup the oAuth stuff under your account.
+You'll have to [make one](https://console.cloud.google.com/iam-admin/serviceaccounts), set a key and also share the spreadsheet to this email.